This story, originally published Jan. 16, was updated Feb. 22 to include the latest filing information.

-The latest batch of filings provided by the city secretary’s office shows four incumbents and seven newcomers have submitted applications for a seat on Richardson City Council.
+The finalized batch of filings provided by the city secretary’s office shows four incumbents and nine newcomers submitted applications for a seat on Richardson City Council.
+The mayor will also run for re-election.

 City Council members Scott Dunn, Place 3; Mabel Simpson, Place 4; and Marta Gomez Frey, Place 5, have confirmed they will not seek re-election in May.
-The three remaining incumbents—Bob Dubey, Mark Solomon and Steve Mitchell—have applied to run again.
+The three remaining incumbents—Bob Dubey, Mark Solomon and Steve Mitchell—will run again.
 Mayor Paul Voelker filed his application for re-election Feb.
-1. The deadline to apply for a place on the May 4 ballot is Feb.
-15.
+1.

-Seven newcomers have thrown their hats in the ring.
+Nine newcomers have thrown their hats in the ring.
 Vying for the Place 3 seat that will be left vacant by Dunn are Janet Depuy, Dan Barrios and Franklin Byrd.
-Kenneth Hutchenrider has applied to run for Frey’s Place 5 seat.
+Kenneth Hutchenrider and Mauri Long have applied to run for Frey’s Place 5 seat.
 Vying for Simpson’s Place 4 seat are Kyle Kepner, Raymond DeGuzman Sr. and Johnny Lanzillo.
+Incumbent Bob Dubey will be challenged by newcomer Jason Clarke.

 Richardson ISD’s move to a majority single-member district voting system following the settlement of a lawsuit last week means its will likely be postponed until November, pending approval by a federal judge.

-Here is a list of City Council candidates who have filed an application for a place on the ballot.
+Here is a list of City Council candidates who will appear on the May 4 ballot.

 Incumbent Paul Voelker